NixOS/nixpkgs/nixos/doc/manual/development/option-declarations.section.md

     a plain English description in [Nixpkgs-flavored Markdown]( https://nixos.org/nixpkgs/manual/#sec-contributing-markup) format.

+`defaultPriority`

+:   The priority applied to the default value when merging.
+The conventional
+    priorities are available in `lib.modules.priorities`, e.g.
+    `lib.modules.priorities.force` as in `lib.mkForce`.
+This is most useful to make the values set in `config` merge with the option's default value rather than overriding it by setting `defaultPriority = lib.modules.priorities.baseline;` but any priority may be passed.

 `example`

 :   An example value that will be shown in the NixOS manual.